-Before entering the marketing field, Rori was a public radio journalist.
-She produced for NPR's On Point with Tom Ashbrook at WBUR in Boston and for The California Report at KQED in San Francisco.
+As a journalist, Rori has been a producer for NPR's On Point at WBUR in Boston and for The California Report at KQED in San Francisco.
 She was also an independent reporter, filing stories nationally for NPR, statewide for The California Report, and locally for public radio stations in the Bay Area.
 Rori's journalism work has been honored by the Journalism Center on Children and Families, the Syracuse Press Club, and the William Randolph Hearst Foundation.

-She has an M.S. in Mass Communication (with a concentration in Market Research) from Boston University, and a B.A. in Broadcast Journalism from the S.I.
+She has an M.S. in Mass Communication from Boston University, and a B.A. in Broadcast Journalism from the S.I.
 Newhouse School of Public Communications at Syracuse University.

 These are some of the stories that I reported as an independent radio reporter.